-Ebusco faces overdue payables exceeding its available liquidity, as written black on white in the press release issued today, 30th April 2025, accompanying the presentation of the yearly results.
+Ebusco faces overdue payables exceeding its available liquidity, as written black on white in a press release issued on 30th April 2025, accompanying the presentation of the yearly results.

 Ebusco urgently requires a short-term liquidity injection to continue as a going concern.
 In February 2025, Ebusco announced €22 million in debt financing, but part of the funds has not yet been received, triggering defaults under its bank agreements.
 Without the remaining funds, Ebusco risks insolvency.
 Discussions with banks and suppliers are ongoing, but significant uncertainty remains regarding the company’s ability to continue operations.